-If you’re travelling to India for organ transplant surgery, check in advance with the hospital to find out what proof they require of your circumstances in the UK.
+If you’re travelling to India for organ transplant surgery, check in advance with the hospital to find out what proof they need about your circumstances in the UK.
 You may need to submit evidence of your marriage and birth of your children before the operation can take place.
 You can get copies of marriage and birth certificates from the General Register Office in the UK.
-You may wish to consider having them legalised by the FCO Legalisation office before travelling.
-The British High Commission can’t provide guarantees and certificates on your behalf.
+You may wish to consider having them legalised by the FCDO Legalisation office before travelling.
+The British High Commission cannot provide guarantees and certificates on your behalf.

 Cases of Chikungunya Virus have been confirmed in India, including in New Delhi.
 You should take steps to avoid being bitten by mosquitoes.